googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 ## Motivation
 [motivation]: #motivation

-* Odometry-based constraints imply a certain level of trust in the quality of the odometry, which could be problematic due to the usually noisy nature of (wheel) odometry.
+* Odometry-based constraints imply a certain level of trust in the overall quality of the raw odometry measurements.
+This could be problematic due to the sometimes unreliable measurements of (wheel) odometry, especially the rotational component.
 * Initial pose estimation in the front-end combines different sensor modalities (pose extrapolation, scan matching) - in contrast, adding a pure odometry constraint in the back-end does not account for multiple sensors and may introduce a bias.

 ## Approach